Health Professions - Undergraduate Programs

 Admission Requirements

-- Psychometric Exam - Candidates must undertake the National Psychometric Entrance Exam by March/April 2022.
-Students studying in the Preparatory Program (Mechina) may take the exam by the end of July 2022.
+• Psychometric Exam - Candidates must undertake the National Psychometric Entrance Exam by April 2025.
+Students studying in the Preparatory Program (Mechina) may take the exam by the end of July 2025.
 All candidates, including those holding an academic degree, must have a valid psychometric exam grade with a minimum score of 600, except for:

-- Applicants with a B.A. degree with a minimum grade average of 90.
+1. Applicants with a B.A. degree with a minimum average grade of 90.

-- Applicants with a matriculation, minimum grade average of 106 and three online Tel Aviv University online courses with a minimum average of 85 and at least 70 in each course.
+2. Applicants with a matriculation, minimum grade average of 106 and three Tel Aviv University online courses with a minimum average of 85 and at least 70 in each course.

-- Hebrew Language Requirements - Candidates who take the psychometric exam in a language other than Hebrew and do not have an Israeli matriculation (except for those who are exempt), or have an Israeli matriculation where the language of the final examinations is not Hebrew, must take Language Proficiecny Exam and reach "Level Guimel" in order to be invited to a personal interview.
-This level must be achieved by July 2022.
+• Hebrew Language Requirements - Candidates who take the psychometric exam in a language other than Hebrew and do not have an Israeli matriculation (except for those who are exempt), or have an Israeli matriculation where the language of the final examinations is not Hebrew, must take Language Proficiency Exam and reach "Level Gimel" in order to be invited to a personal interview.
+This level must be achieved by July 2025.

 General requirements for registration